sahuruchi21/Brain-Tumor-Classification-Using-Multiscale-CNN/README.md

 # 🧠 Brain Tumor Classification using Multiscale CNN and GradCam

-This project implements a deep learning model for classifying brain tumor types from MRI images using a custom-built Multiscale Convolutional Neural Network (CNN) in PyTorch.
+This project implements a deep learning model for classifying brain tumor types from MRI images using a custom-built Multiscale Convolutional Neural Network (CNN) and Gradcam in PyTorch.

 ## 🚀 Project Highlights